 The pH value is the acidity/base balance of the water, which can be readily determined by test kits and strips offered for sale in Aquarium Stores.
 It is generally understood that a somewhat acid condition in the water of the aquarium is rather desirable for most fish species.
 However, some fish, such as African cichlids, may prefer a basic (higher pH) water.
 Check aquarium fish websites and fish breeding books for the exact water conditions preferred by the species of fish you are attempting to breed.
 The pH of the water can be adjusted to meet the needs of your fish species by adding pH adjusting products available from your local fish store.

-If I Chose Egg Layers That Need Infusoria to Feed the Fry, How Can That Be Produced?
+If You Chose Egg Layers That Need Infusoria to Feed the Fry, How Can That Be Produced?

 What Are Other Fry Foods That Can Be Used?

-If I Only Have Room for One Breeding Tank, What Size Is Best?
+If You Only Have Room for One Breeding Tank, What Size Is Best?

 So, Where Do You Begin?

 The easiest egg-laying fish to start with are egg scatterers like the zebra danio and rosy barb, and substrate spawners like convict cichlids and firemouth cichlids.
 Many other species lay their eggs in various ways, including mouthbrooders that carry the eggs and even babies in their mouths, but it is best to start with the basics until you are comfortable with the care of baby fish.